 • Possible risks with hysteroscopy include pain, feeling faint or sick, bleeding, infection and rarely uterine perforation (damage to the wall of the uterus).
 The risk of uterine perforation is lower during OPH than during hysteroscopy under general anaesthesia

-If you have any queries about this request do not hesitate to contact me.
-Please remember to quote the reference number above in any future communications.
+If you have any queries in the interim, please do not hesitate to contact me quoting the reference number at the top of this email.

 We work to defend the right to FOI for everyone